 Use an accessible and authentic tone.
 It's not just what you say, it's how you say it.
-Your audience will find you more relatable if your Tweets are authentic, conversational and responsive to their questions or current events..
+Your audience will find you more relatable if your Tweets are authentic, conversational and responsive to their questions or current events.
 Write headlines that are intriguing and newsworthy and that solicit feedback.
 Example: Radiomics the future of #kidneycancer imaging and diagnostics?
 Not convinced either, but interesting direction #AUA17

-- Draw people in with visuals: Visuals are just as important as what you can say in under 140 characters.
+- Draw people in with visuals: Visuals are just as important as what you can say in under 280 characters.
 Tweets that contain images or video generally have higher engagement rates.
 Side note: Check out the #VisualAbstracts hashtag to see how researchers are communicating their papers in easy to digest infographics. - Amplify event appearances.
 Identify key employees who attend industry events on a regular basis.
 Develop a calendar of events and draft posts to be supplemented with real-time photos or video.
 Use the live hashtag stream from a relevant industry event to identify and connect with users sharing content with similar messaging.
 Make sure to mention your peers that you know will be there. - Acknowledge amplifiers.
 Reply when people tweet about you.
-Like and re-tweet positive messages, and thank those who praise you.
+Like and re-tweet positive messages and thank those who praise you.
 Keep in mind that re-tweets can also represent your voice and brand personality. - Influencers: Connect with influencers, especially those that share your content.
-This can lead to other opportunities, such as requesting that you speak at an event or contribute to a paper. - Formatting: Always use a URL shortener like the Google shortner.
-They are also often built into other tools such as Hootsuite if you choose to use these tools.
-You only have 140 characters and you don't want a long URL to take up your space or deter others from sharing your content. - Increase your chance of shares: Keep tweets below 140 characters, ideally under 100 characters.
-It makes retweeting easier to do. - No automation: Avoid the temptation to use tools that send automatic direct messages.
-These types of messages are often construed as spam and may cause people to
+This can lead to other opportunities, such as requesting that you speak at an event or contribute to a paper.

+- Formatting: Always use a URL shortener like the Google shortner.
+You only have 280 characters and don't want a long URL to take up your space or deter others from sharing your content. - Increase your chance of shares: Keep tweets below 140 characters, ideally under 100 characters.
+It makes retweeting easier to do.
+Even though you can now utilize 280 characters, research shows that tweets 140 characters or less perform best. - No automation: Avoid the temptation to use tools that send automatic direct messages.
+These types of messages are often construed as spam and may cause people to "unfollow" you. - Mention others: You can also engage Twitter followers and influencers by including an @mention in your tweets.
+You can do this when you post content that you think will resonate with someone in your network. e.g. New research shows... via @[HandleName]. - Be of value: Social media isn't just about YOU or your brand.
-"unfollow" you.

-- Mention others: You can also engage Twitter followers and influencers by including an @mention in your tweets.
-You can do this when you post content that you think will resonate with someone in your network. e.g. New research shows.....via @[HandleName]. - Use Hashtags: Record trending hashtags and terms used amongst those you want to connect with and repurpose them to bridge conversation with relevant posts. - Be of value: Social media isn't just about YOU or your brand.
 It is about your audience therefore provide them with valuable content. - Stay relevant: Twitter moves fast, so you can post upwards of 6 times a day if you have valuable content.
-It is recommended to post at least once per day and not just post for the sake of posting. - Be responsive: You should be responsive to people when they reach out to you, but use appropriate discretion.
+It is recommended to post at least once per day and not just post for the sake of posting. - Be responsive: You should be responsive to people when they reach out to you but use appropriate discretion.
 Naturally the more you become active on social media, the more you will increase organic exposure and opportunities to connect with others.
 We encourage you to engage those who reach out to you, but with the appropriate discretion.
 For example, when connecting with existing patients, it is up to your discretion whether you would like to add them to your network.
 If you do add them, you should not identify them as your patient at all as this would be a violation of HIPPA.